brucedkyle/ibmcloud_for_partners/docs/mainframe/modernization.md

     A hybrid cloud transformation that integrates IBM Z can extend beyond two and a half times the value of a public cloud alone

-In this article, learn the ways IBM recommends steps partners can take to drive your customers' application modernization.
-And learn the business reasons that can drive your customer modernization efforts.
+In this article, learn:

+- Ways IBM recommends steps partners can take to drive your customers' application modernization.
+- The business reasons that can drive your customer modernization efforts.
+- Scenerios that support your business and the steps you can take for scenarios you select.
+- Training materials to get started in your application migration efforts.

 ## Modernization strategy